-Part 2 defined the two major options you’ve got in for managing that weight.
-It comes down to carrying it on your hips or on your chest.
-Both have their pros and cons as far as comfort, capacity, and accessibility.
+You have two major options for managing your fighting equipment.
+Do you want it on your hips, chest, or mixed?
+Each have their pros and cons as far as comfort, capacity, and accessibility.

 This article contains affiliate links.